 Beyond CQC's five domains, these 12 indicators reveal the true picture of care home quality and stability.
 Each includes severity scoring to add to your total.

-Why it matters: High staff turnover is the single strongest predictor of poor care quality in our data.
+Why it matters: High staff turnover is widely recognised as one of the strongest predictors of poor care quality.
 When carers leave frequently, residents lose the consistent relationships that enable personalised care.
 New staff don't know residents' preferences, medical histories, or communication needs.

 | Finding | Severity | Points |